 Jim Jarmusch: what’s not to like about JJ?
 His early movies were the epitome of independent film making.
 He didn’t appear to have ties to any studio or corporation and did pretty much as he pleased.
 Who knows how he got his movies funded but thank goodness he did.
 They are artistic, eccentric, and playful with genres and tropes, insightful yet entertaining, cynical yet humanizing, embracing the many contradictions of being human.
 His movie list is as varied as it is impressive: Down by Law, Night on Earth, Deadman, Ghost Dog, Mystery Train, Stranger than Paradise are among his best (in my opinion).
 He first came to my attention with Down by Law (1986), a wonderfully low key prison escape movie set in New Orleans and Louisiana.
 The cast is eclectic: Roberto Benigni, Tom Waits, John Lurie, Ellen Barkin, Nicoletta Braschi (who had heard of Roberto Benigni in the USA when this movie came out?
 I had not) and the plot is just downright fun.
 The second movie I saw was Ghost Dog, the Way of the Samurai (1999) and it was like nothing I’d ever seen before.
 Again, JJ is playing with well-known genres (samurai and mob films) but making them entirely his own.
 And again the movie is replete with eclectic casting and wonderfully eccentric dialogue.
 I should also add that all his movies have great scores.
 [His latest movie, Paterson, comes out January 2016 and is getting excellent reviews.]

 Mike Leigh: is a thoroughly British film maker who is, in my opinion, the best parts innovative director and consummate perfectionist.
-By this I mean that he makes carefully crafted movies but encourages spontaneity (his script are often improvised).
+By this I mean that he makes carefully crafted movies but encourages spontaneity (his scripts are often improvised).
 This is not to detract from his movies at all.
 What you can expect is that the film will be thoughtfully presented and understandable.
 His range is quite remarkable from the dark and violent “Naked” to the warmhearted slapstick “Life is Sweet” from the serious bios “Mr. Turner” and “Vera Drake” to the not so serious bio “Topsy Turvy” to the social critiques “Career Girls” and “Secrets and Lies” you are guaranteed a great film viewing experience when you see a Mike Leigh film.

 Ken Loach: is also a thoroughly British film maker who has an extensive list of socially conscious, humane and thought provoking little films.
 He has consistently made what most would consider noncommercial films that are meant to edify more than entertain.
 Yet they are so well crafted that they are also entertaining.
 I admit to only having seen the following: Kes, The Wind That Shakes the Barley, and The Angel’s Share, but you would do well to see any of his films.
 It must be noted that his film “I, Daniel Blake” won the Palme d’Or at Cannes Film Festival in 2016 which stands as a wonderful tribute to movies of conscience and film makers of integrity.
 Per The Guardian article “I, Daniel Blake: Ken Loach and the scandal of Britain’s benefits system” (9/11/2016): “His work is frequently dismissed as “didactic”, shorthand for leftwing, biased propaganda.
 Yet, the stream of films and media that casually endorse the avaricious and the talentless rich, the exploitative and the violent are viewed as entertainment.
 But they, too, in their own way, are didactic.
 They send a message that greed is good; the individual comes first.”